 . . .
 And so 3 the questions are:

 (1) Are those fanboys/fangirls simply watching and listening to “aspire to be like” that E.A.N. influencer?
 In many cases, yes.

 (2) Are the kids analyzing the E.A.N. influencer’s mannerisms, cadence, enunciation, etc., etc.?
 In many cases, yes.

-I’m sure I’ll receive hate mail from agents who stand to gain via the hyper-positive beyond-reproach narrative that says influencer marketing “works better than anything else.”
-To be crass, I’m pointing my finger at the agents who stand to gain by face-fucking us with an aggressive, bastardized flavor of wholesale influencer koolaid.
+I’m sure I’ll receive hate mail from agents who stand to gain via the flawed narrative that says influencer marketing “works better than anything else”, never mind that it’s overcaffeine-ated with hype, bad actors, pimps, etc. To be crass, I’m pointing my finger at the agents who stand to gain by aggressively face-fucking us with a bastardized flavor of wholesale influencer koolaid.
 This type of koolaid does not respect very crucial nuances.

-P.S.: I’d also be remiss to say that no one should call himself or herself an influencer.
+P.S.: No one should call himself or herself an influencer.
 A third party needs to do that.
 Self-proclaimed influencers must be taken with a grain of salt.
 (Honestly, it’s best to totally avoid this type of fauxfluencer.
-They tend to be uncouth and unpleasant to even be in the same room with.)
+They tend to be unpleasant to even be in the same room with.)
 Finally, there are influencer lists compiled by humans and there are influencer lists compiled by algorithms.
-The latter is the real deal.
-The former is fleeting and subject to all sorts of immature favoritism, cliques, etc. When someone asks me what I “did” to get onto the Cision Top 50 influencer list, I shrug and say “I honestly don’t know.
-You’d need to ask the algorithm as to how I got onto that list.
+The latter is usually the real deal; the former is fleeting and subject to all sorts of immature favoritism, cliques, etc. When someone asks me what I “did” to get onto the Cision Top 50 influencer list, I shrug and say “I honestly don’t know.
+You’d need to ask the algorithm as to how I got onto that list.”
 (That specific list was compiled by an algorithm, not by a person.)